OctopusDeploy/docs/docs/deployment-examples/sql-server-databases.md

 Applications should run under their own accounts with the least amount of rights.
 Each environment for each application should have their own account.

 Having separate accounts for each environment can make automated database deployments very tricky.
-Which account should be stored in source control  All of them or none of them?
+Which account should be stored in source control?
+All of them or none of them?
 None of them.
 Assign permissions to roles.
 Attach the correct user for the environment to that role.

 ### Fully Automated Database Deployments Permission Recommendation {#SQLServerdatabases-FullAutomationPermissions}

 Following DevOps principles, everything that can be automated should be automated.
-This includes databases, from creation to user management, to schema changes.
+This includes creating databases, user management, schema changes and data changes.
 Octopus Deploy plus the third-party tool of your choice can handle that.
 The deployment account should have these roles assigned:

 - Server Roles: dbcreator and securityadmin
 - Database Role: db_datareader, db_datawriter, db_accessadmin, db_securityadmin, db_ddladmin, db_backupoperator